 "You have helped me so much!!!
 My closets are beautiful because of you!"

 “I wanted to thank you for your terrific newsletter.
-It is always so
+It is

-found is I am spending less money, looking better and have a smaller but more versatile
+What I have found is I am spending less money, looking better and have a smaller but more versatile

 wardrobe.
 Thank you for all the